Resources and education

 QAAD has worked on substance and gambling issues with groups of young Quakers over the years and has developed session material with them.
 We tried to address the kind of issues that would not be covered in school education on alcohol and drugs, particularly as regards looking at them from the perspective of spirituality and Quaker testimonies and values.

 We worked with the Children and Young Person’s Team and to formulate these sessions, and they were published in their Journeys in the Spirit series.
 Paper copies can be sent on request, or the material is still on-line.

-Helena Chambers, QAAD Director.
+Alison Mather, QAAD Director.